flx/nummern/canvassheets_specification.md

 - Each sheet has an infinite (or very large) scrollable canvas.
 - Canvas zoom (25%–400%).
 - Snap-to-grid and alignment guides.
+- Canvas size should be at least the visible window size, and expand to fit all canvas objects (whichever is larger).

 ### 5.3 Tables on canvas
 Tables are independent objects with: